IshayBalash/.net-course-final-project/README.md

 * The DB contains 5 tables.
  1. Users table-contain all the user inforamtion.
  2. Car Type table-contain all the car type information.
- 3.Car table-contain all the car information and and reference to each car type 4.Rents table-contain all the rents information and reference to eeach User and car.
+ 3. Car table-contain all the car information and and reference to each car type.
+ 4. Rents table-contain all the rents information and reference to eeach User and car.
- 5.Branches table-contain all the branch inforamtiom.
+ 5. Branches table-contain all the branch inforamtiom.